jashburn00/LearningFullStack/HTML stuff/HTMLnotes.md

   - text between tags is displayed if video is unable to load
   - ex: < video src="mymovie.mp4" width="240" height="160" controls> Video not found. < /video >
 - __anchors/links (a)__ uses *href* attribute and uses display text
+  - uses the *target* attribute to specify opening in new tab/window (_blank) or ...
+  - other elements can be wrapped in an anchor element to use photo links, etc.
+    - in the case of __li__, only wrap the innermost text
+  - can target an element on the same page by using the *id* property of the target element, prefixed with a "#" (e.g. href="#mydiv")